 The better we understand the desires or Jobs that already exist within our customers the better we get at addressing them and marketing to them.

-The good news is that those Jobs, those mass desire, are out there waiting for you to discover and service them.
+The good news is that those Jobs, those mass desires, are out there waiting for you to discover and service them.

 The even better news is that you can immediately get to work on understanding them by focusing on three things: